Curriculum and pedagogy

 health support needs, including those requiring specialised health procedures, have access to a reasonable standard of support whilst attending school or school-based activities.
 This means that appropriate health plans are developed and followed, that staff are aware of the individual student's health support needs and that staff have been trained to support the student.

-Every school maintains a minimum of one adrenaline auto-injector and asthma reliever/puffer, stored in the school's/campus first aid kit to provide emergency first aid medication if required.
+Every school maintains a minimum of one adrenaline auto-injector and asthma reliever/puffer, stored in the school or campus first aid kit to provide emergency first aid medication if required.

 contagious condition or is suspected of having one, schools take action in accordance with the